AntibodyEngineers/2024-Antibodies-and-AI/getting-started.md

 ```

 ### Data science packages
-Log into JupterLab - via URL:8000, start a notebook.
+Log into JupterLab - via URL:8000, to start a notebook.

 Test via import sys and pip.
 Pip returns
 ```